 QUAILE

-Known for its massive mountains and hard to navigate terrain.
+Known for its mountains and hard to navigate terrain.
 The northern region of Quaile is rich in mineral resources, which, suffice to say, sealed its fate as Vaifen’s mining and industrial engine.

 Jonathan Foster, the young founder and CEO of Noveaux Tech, was born and raised in Quaile.